-Let us check that the distance defined above is indeed an ultra-metric distance function.
-Clearly it only depends on the equivalence classes $[a_i]$ and $[b_j]$.
-One checks easily that $d([a_i],[b_j]) = 0$ if and only if $(a_i)$ and $(b_j)$ are proportional, i.e., if and only if $[a_i] = [b_j]$.
+We need check that the distance defined above is indeed an ultra-metric distance function.
+Clearly it only depends on the equivalence classes $\ba$ and $\bb$.
+One checks easily that $d(\ba,\bb) = 0$ if and only if $\ba = \bb$.
 Symmetry is immediate.
 We are left with checking the ultra-metric triangle inequality.
-Let $[a_i]$, $[b_j]$ and $[c_k]$ belong to $K\bP^n$, and fix $j_0$ such that $|b_{j_0}| = 1$.
+Let $\ba,\bb,\bc \in K\bP^n$, and fix $j_0$ such that $|b_{j_0}| = 1$.
 For all $i$ and $k$ we then have: